AMEE/rvm-bamboo/README.txt

  * The script creates a gemset for each configuration, named after the build name.
 The gemset in .rvmrc is ignored.
  * The CI::Reporter gem is automatically included in the build command for JUnit output.
+ * Anything that uses bundler will work out of the box, as should Rails 2 apps that use 'rake gems:install'